-The gratuity system on Kilimanjaro follows the American-style: that is to say, a tip is not so much a bonus to reward particularly attentive service or honest toil, as a mandatory payment to subsidize the poor wages the porter and guides receive.
+The gratuity system on Kilimanjaro follows the American-style.
+That is to say, a tip is not so much a bonus to reward particularly attentive service or honest toil, as a mandatory payment to subsidize the poor wages the porter and guides receive.

 To anybody born outside the Americas this compulsory payment of gratuities seems to go against the very spirit of tipping.
-Nevertheless, it is very hard to begrudge the guides and porters a decent return for their labours – and depriving your entourage of their much-needed gratuities is not the way to voice your protest against this system.
+Nevertheless, it is very hard to begrudge the guides and porters a decent return for their labours.
+And depriving your entourage of their much-needed gratuities is not the way to voice your protest against this system.

 How much money should you give out as tips on Kilimanjaro?

-One method that’s currently very popular is for everybody to contribute 10% of the total cost of their trek towards tips.
+One method that’s popular is for everybody to contribute 10% of the total cost of their trek towards tips.
 So if you paid US$2000 for your trek, you should pay US$200 into the tip kitty.
 (If there are only one or two of you, it would be better to pay slightly more than 10%.)

 My problem with this is that those porters who work for expensive companies get more tips.
 But expensive companies usually pay their staff well anyway.
 It’s the budget companies where most of the malpractices go on and the staff are underpaid.
 Still, like I say, that method remains popular and does have some merit.